 Marni Boppart, an associate professor of kinesiology and community health, is the 2020 winner of the Beckman Institute Vision and Spirit Award.
-Boppart is also a faculty member in the Carle Illinois College of Medicine and at the Carle R. Woese Institute for Genomic Biology.
+Boppart is also a faculty member in the Carle Illinois College of Medicine and at the Carl R. Woese Institute for Genomic Biology.

 The annual award, which includes $150,000 in research funding, was created to honor Beckman Institute Founder Arnold Beckman by recognizing a faculty member who has fostered collaboration in their research and exemplifies Beckman’s vision.
 Beckman and his wife, Mabel, gave $40 million to the University of Illinois to create the Beckman Institute.